What does Bounce Rate mean?

 Reducing the bounce rate is important for any website, as a high bounce rate means low engagement.
 Websites are usually punished for high bounce rates by search engines – as in a webpage with a high bounce rate for a certain search term will appear lower in SERPs.

 It is possible however that a user will enter a site and find the information they want immediately and then leave.
 When this happens, although the bounce rate remains high, the site will not be punished by search engines (as this is considered a long click).
 This is what search engines ultimately want to provide – useful information on the first link a user follows.

 Average Bounce Rate

-As with all metrics, the key is always for to be improving.
-If your bounce rate is 85% or 55%, try and make it better rather than worry what the average is.
+As with all metrics, the key is always to be improving.
+If your bounce rate is 85% or 55%, try to make it better rather than worry what the average is.
 You may not succeed, but tirelessly trying to improve engagement is a worthy goal for any site owner.

 Not to be confused with